 Conveniently located near Vanderbilt and Belmont Universities, Hillsboro Village is a collection of shops, boutiques and restaurants perfect for a day’s stroll.
 A four-block radius with all the makings of its own village, this quaint Nashville neighborhood has rejuvenated the community and attracted young professionals for living and playing.

-Across the street is the popular Cabana, a versatile restaurant and bar.
-This mellow restaurant morphs into an upscale hot spot with live music and DJs in the evening. \ Behind Sunset Grill is the trendy Jackson’s Bar and Bistro.
-Specializing in French bistro-style food as well as eclectic European fare, this neighborhood bistro encourages patrons to come as they are and be themselves.
+Cabana, a hip and versatile restaurant and bar, morphs into an upscale hot spot with live music and DJs in the evening.
+Have the ultimate dining experience and reserve a cabana, which is a semi-private booth with curtains, TV, and an iPod/music player hook-up.
+Not far is Jackson’s Bar and Bistro, specializing in French bistro-style food as well as eclectic European fare.
+This neighborhood bistro encourages patrons to come as they are and be themselves.

 Across the street is one of Nashville’s most famous restaurants.
 A Nashville breakfast tradition, the Pancake Pantry boasts a menu with 21 pancake selections.
 Combining some surprising ingredients with family flapjack recipes, the ending results are pancakes that melt in your mouth.
 (Try chocolate chip or sweet potato flavors.)
 Saturday and Sunday mornings are especially popular at the Pantry, and the waiting line usually wraps around the building down 21st Avenue.

-Sam’s Place is a large, bustling sports bar with great food.
-With a younger crowd than the other Village spots, Sam’s is a place where patrons can feel comfortable dressed in a t-shirt and jeans.
-Across the street from Sam’s Place is Fido.
+Across the street from Provence is Fido.
 This funky coffeehouse is the heart and soul of Hillsboro Village.
 Fido draws a mix of Vandy students, Music Row execs, musicians and neighborhood locals.
 Coffee is the main attraction, but large sandwiches and all-day breakfasts are crowd pleasers.
-Next door, newcomer Hot & Cold serves up espresso drinks and gourmet frozen treats from Ohio ice cream purveyor Jeni’s as well as local favorite Las Paletas.

-Pangaea, Fire Finch, and A Thousand Faces each offer their own varied selection of art, jewelry, office accessories, furniture and gifts.
+Pangaea, The Impeccable Pig, Tennessee Chic, and A Thousand Faces each offer their own varied selection of art, jewelry, office accessories, furniture and gifts.
 For unique gifts or rare finds, these stores are a must.
 Posh Boutique, a sister shop to the Green Hills favorite, offers a wide selection of the latest styles with prices ranging between $10 and $200, accommodating all budgets.
 Even glasses aren’t spared by this neighborhood’s chic style: SEE (Selective Eyewear Elements) features unique European designer eyewear.